SantaClaas/ellellehm/README.md

 `uv run main.py` to run in dev container

-Might need to select interpreter in VS code and point to .venv directory
+Might need to select interpreter in VS code and point to .venv directory to get type checking